Midlands Accommodation Centre, Lissywollen, Athlone

 • Waste water will be removed from the site on a routine basis.
 The development of longer-term waste water solutions is being investigated and will form part of plans for more permanent accommodation solutions on the site.
 As plans progress, more information on services will be finalised and shared.

 DCEDIY is working closely with both the HSE and our site management contractor to ensure that adequate health services are provided to residents.
-The Department is working with the HSE to ensure they have an active presence on site, conducting regular clinics to provide essential healthcare.
+The Department is working with the HSE to ensure they can have an active presence on site, conducting regular clinics to provide essential healthcare.
 People can be referred onward to other dental or specialist healthcare services.
-The site management team will also collaborate with the HSE to address any challenges and bridge any shortcomings in services that may arise in the initial phase of site development.
+The site management team will also collaborate with the HSE to address any challenges and bridge any gaps in services that may arise in the initial phase of site development.

 Trailhead will engage with NGOs to assist and promote the social integration of residents.
 Trailhead will schedule activities to promote the wellbeing and integration of residents.
 Weekly classes and workshops will take place including English language classes, CV building and job preparation workshops, introduction to life in Ireland and how to access supports and services.